 When a STA transmits a VHT PPDU with a number of spatial streams (NSS) less than or equal to 4,

-if the channel bandwidth of the PPDU is equal to CBW20 or CBW40, then the STA should not use a (VHT MCS, NSS) combination if the VHT MCS is equal to 0, 1, 2 or 3 and the HT MCS with value is marked as unsupported in the Rx MCS bitmask of the HT capabilities element of the receiver STA.
+if the channel width of the PPDU is equal to CBW20 or CBW40, then the STA should not use a (VHT MCS, NSS) combination if the VHT MCS is equal to 0, 1, 2 or 3 and the HT MCS with value is marked as unsupported in the Rx MCS bitmask of the HT capabilities element of the receiver STA.

-if the channel bandwidth of the PPDU is equal to CBW80, CBW160 or CBW80+80, then the STA should not use a (VHT MCS, NSS) combination if the VHT MCS is equal to 0 or 1 and both the HT MCS values and are marked as unsupported in the Rx MCS bitmask of the HT capabilities element of the receiver STA.
+if the channel width of the PPDU is equal to CBW80, CBW160 or CBW80+80, then the STA should not use a (VHT MCS, NSS) combination if the VHT MCS is equal to 0 or 1 and both the HT MCS values and are marked as unsupported in the Rx MCS bitmask of the HT capabilities element of the receiver STA.

 NOTE—An example tabulation of this behavior is described in Example tabulation of rate selection for VHT PPDUs.